 Whirlpool Corporation (WHR) - Total Liabilities

-Based on the latest financial reports, Whirlpool Corporation (WHR) has total liabilities worth $13.29 Billion USD as of December 2025.
+Based on the latest financial reports, Whirlpool Corporation (WHR) has total liabilities worth $12.39 Billion USD as of March 2026.
 Total liabilities represent everything the company owes to external parties, combining both current liabilities—like accounts payable, short-term debt, and accrued expenses—and non-current liabilities such as long-term debt, pension obligations, lease liabilities, and deferred tax liabilities.
-Explore WHR cash flow metrics to assess how effectively this company generates cash.

 Whirlpool Corporation - Total Liabilities Trend (1985–2025)

 This chart illustrates how Whirlpool Corporation's total liabilities have evolved over time, based on quarterly financial data.
-Check WHR cash and liquid asset ratio to evaluate the company's liquid asset resilience ratio.
+See working capital position of Whirlpool Corporation to evaluate short-term liquidity relative to the company's equity base.

 Whirlpool Corporation Competitors by Total Liabilities